08

 Racing pedigree and value retention

 The J Class.
 Nine hulls active: three surviving originals (Velsheda, Shamrock, Endeavour) refitted for cruising and racing, plus six modern builds since 2003 (Ranger, Rainbow, Hanuman, Lionheart, Topaz, Svea).
 They race at Newport, Saint Barths Bucket, Maxi Yacht Rolex Cup, J Class World Championship.
 A further hull is reported in build at Brodotrogir, Croatia.
-Provenance, regatta access, and the closed class support residuals materially above comparable cruising sailing yachts; a hold-forever asset for the families who own them.
+Provenance, regatta access, and the closed class support residuals well above comparable cruising sailing yachts; a hold-forever asset for the families who own them.

 The Maxi and Wally circuit.
 Maxi Yacht Rolex Cup (Porto Cervo), Voiles de Saint Tropez, Loro Piana Superyacht Regatta, Antigua Bermuda Race form the Maxi season.
 Wally hulls (Wally B, Wallygator, Wally 80 to 130) trade actively with strong residuals at the top.